 The forests have various raptor and owl species, as well as enchanting songbirds.
 Some birds have also adapted well to urban living.

-Many migratory species make a stopover in Missouri for either a quick snack or a long – term stay to produce young.
+Many migratory species stop in Missouri for a quick snack or a long-term stay to produce young.
 See some of the examples of local variety here.

 Birds of Missouri

-Here are the top 15 Missouri birds and their fascinating fun facts along with where can one spot each of them in the State of Missouri.
+Here are the top 15 Missouri birds and their fascinating fun facts, along with where to spot each in Missouri.

 1. Eastern bluebird (State Bird of Missouri)